Ben Stevenson

 I develop statistical methods and software to estimate ecological parameters of interest, usually animal abundance or density.
 My recent work has met statistical challenges that arise when instruments like microphones, video-cameras, and drones are deployed to detect animals on wildlife surveys.
 New technologies have the potential to collect mountains of data at a low cost, but complicate estimation of ecological parameters because less information is encoded within each detection.
 For example, we can easily identify an individual on a live-trapping survey via a securely fixed ID tag, but perhaps cannot do so from a fleeting glimpse in a video.
 Most of my current work involves capture-recapture or spatial capture-recapture models.

-I have additional research interests in spatial statistics, statistical computing, and applied statistics in general.
-My work in these areas sometimes overlaps with ecology, but has also led to publications in the fields of medicine and veterinary science.
+Along with ecological statistics, I have research interests in spatial statistics, statistical computing, and applied statistics in general.
+I am currently an associate editor at Biometrics, a journal that publishes statistics research relevant to the biosciences.
 To get more of a feel for my research, see the section on my current projects below.

 My CV is available here.